San Diego Family Law Attorney Answers California Child Custody FAQs

 Frequently Asked Questions

-If you are currently involved in divorce proceedings or have already separated and have questions about your custody rights in California, contact The Law Office of Thomas M. Huguenor at (858) 458-9500.
+If you are currently involved in divorce proceedings or have already separated and have questions about your custody rights in California, contact Huguenor Mattis, A.P.C. at (858) 458-9500.
 Our family law team can help you navigate the often complex and downright confusing system of laws governing child custody.
 We understand how difficult the process can be and are prepared to fully defend the best interests of you and your child.

 Q. Who can get custody of a child?

 A. Only certain individuals may petition for custody of a child, depending on the circumstances:

 - Parents – The first choice in most cases.